 Creating Festivals of Participation

-A breakthrough came when the group began working with a community near Lajpat Nagar.
+A breakthrough came when the group began working with a community near Lajpat Nagar: an Adivasi Camp where their friend Sarita lived.
 Starting with games and informal activities in a public park, they gradually built trust with children and families.

 The event became more than a celebration; it became a model.
-Soon after, COHAS launched Samvidhan Mahotsav, an innovative festival centred on India’s Constitution.
+Soon after, in 2023, COHAS launched its first edition of Samvidhan Mahotsav, an innovative festival centred on India’s Constitution.
 Working with students from Bluebells School and local community members, they created cultural programmes that combined learning with performance.
 The idea was simple: make civic education engaging.
+An immediate inspiration was Jashn-e-Rekhta, an event in Delhi that celebrates the Urdu language and literature; if there could be a festival for a language, then why not one for the entire Indian constitution that empowers all of us as Indian citizens?

 Many young people might not attend a lecture on constitutional values, but they would happily participate in a festival featuring theatre, music, and storytelling.
 Through these events, conversations about rights, citizenship, and democracy became accessible and enjoyable.